Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 From Nyanga we went to Harare, taking first the dirt road from Nyanga to Mutoko.
 The first 70km after leaving Nyanga are beautiful, with wide views of the lower valleys and their kopjes.
 The second section is a shortcut through thick bush and abandoned farmland, a very challenging road with loads of sand and corrugation a little charm.

-The A2 from Mutoko to Harare is a boring and rolling up and down tar road with variable traffic – nothing of interest, a good section to hitchhike if you want to speed-up your bike trip.
+The A2 from Mutoko to Harare is a boring and rolling up and down tar road with variable traffic – nothing of interest, but a good section to hitchhike if you want to speed-up your bike trip.

 Harare itself is a negligible city, good for a gear-up stop or to stock in food.
-Getting out northwise we took the A11 and then the A12 to Centenary (a former tobacco estate), not exciting but getting more and more interesting towards the Muzarabani Wilderness Area.
+Getting out northwest we took the A11 and then the A12 to Centenary (a former tobacco estate), not exciting but getting more and more interesting towards the Muzarabani Wilderness Area.

 Muzarabani Wilderness Area

 Muzarabani (Mavuradonha) Wilderness area, covers approximately 600km2 of wild and rugged country along the Zambezi Escarpment.
-It is a national and regionally important sight engulfed with rich biodiversity comprising of a total checklist of 229 bird species, 41 species of large and medium-sized mammals.
+It is a national and regionally important sight engulfed with rich biodiversity comprising of a total checklist of 229 bird species, and 41 species of large and medium-sized mammals.

 The Mavuradonha Ecocamp is the only accommodation in the area.
 It’s again a shame, another stunning lodge almost gone to ruin.
 No more bar or restaurant or kitchen, you’ll need to be self-sufficient, the location though is beautiful, secluded in the forest.

 Riding our bikes down the Zambesi Escarpment was one of the most epic moments of our African bike trip.
-With the wild forest around us, the limitless views of the wild valley, this really felt like archetypical Africa.
+With the wild forest around us, and the limitless views of the wild valley, this really felt like archetypical Africa.

 Chewore Safari Area